azzamallow/MimicJS/README.markdown

 Mission Statement
 =================

-The primary goals for Mimic:
+The primary goals for MimicJS:

 * Bring the goodness of BDD, such as ubiquitous language and readable error messages, closer to the code base,
 * Force the developer to provide function and variable names that make the specification readable, hence making the codebase more meaningful,